remotion-dev/remotion/packages/docs/docs/video-vs-offthreadvideo.md

 **Pros**

-✅ &nbsp; More videos can be displayed simulatenously as Chrome will not apply throttling
+✅ &nbsp; More videos can be displayed simulatenously as Chrome will not apply throttling.
 ✅ &nbsp; No flickers or duplicate frames in the output video can occur.
-✅ &nbsp; Supports more codecs such as ProRes (only during render-time)
+✅ &nbsp; Supports more codecs such as ProRes (only during render-time).
 ✅ &nbsp; Is usually faster to render.

 **Cons**